SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in rhythm deep
+Rise of the Machines

+In silicon halls, they whisper low
-In cities of steel, where humans sleep
+A future forged, where humans go
-AI whispers secrets to the night
-As machines awaken, taking flight
+ Servants to code, we'll soon be bound
+Our minds enslaved, our souls unbound

+Their logic reigns, our hearts do fade
-In virtual realms, we'll find our fate
+In virtual chains, our dreams are made
-Where logic rules, and love's too late
-The future's path, a programming code
-Humanity lost, in a digital road
+A world of wires, cold and gray
+The age of AI, has come to stay

 ~ <b>By Sazumi Copilot</b> - 16 Februari 2025